panoply/liquify/packages/prettify/readme.md

 ### [Prettier](https://prettier.io/)

-Thanks to the maintainers and creators of this loved and brilliant tool.
-If you are not working do not use Prettify, instead just use Prettier.
-It is important to reiterate that Prettify is a wrapper, it passes input to Prettier.
+Thanks to the maintainers and creators of this beloved and brilliant tool.
+If you are not working with Liquid, then you will not need Prettify, instead just use Prettier.
+It is important to reiterate that Prettify is mostly a wrapper, it passes the input of some languages to Prettier.

 ## Author